objcio/articles/2014-08-02-behavior-driven-development.md

 There's one last thing I'd like to point out before we move to examples.
 Remember that one of key aspect of writing good behavioral tests is identifying dependencies (you can read more on this subject [here](link to Jons article)) and exposing them in your interface.

 Most of your tests will either assert whether a specific interaction happened, or whether a specific value was returned (or passed in to another object) based on your tested object state.
-Extracting dependencies will allow you to easilly mock values and states.
-Moreover it will greatly simplify asserting whether a specific action happend or a specific value was calculated.
+Extracting dependencies will allow you to easily mock values and states.
+Moreover it will greatly simplify asserting whether a specific action happened or a specific value was calculated.

 Keep in mind that you shouldn't put *all* of your objects dependencies and properties in the interface (which, especially when you start testing, is really tempting).
 This will decrease readability and clarity of purpose of your object, whereas your interface should clearly state what it was designed for.